allanoguis/coding-notes/JavaScript/JavaScript-data-sctructures.md

-Write a note all about getters and setters in JavaScript with ES6+.
+Write a note all about timing and asynchronous operations in JavaScript with ES6+.
 It should follow GitHub format.